Self-Evolving Recommendation System: End-To-End Autonomous Model Optimization With LLM Agents: The Self-Evolving System

-\textbf{B. The Architecture Persona (Tool: \texttt{compute\_loss})} This persona specializes in the neural topology of the ranking network.
-It parses Keras/TensorFlow definitions of the model and proposes structural mutations.
-Unlike standard NAS, which selects from a fixed menu of layers, this persona can write novel code -- for example, replacing standard embedding lookups with a custom "Gating Path" mechanism or introducing layer normalization in specific sub-towers (discussed in Section~\ref{sec:loss_architecture_tasks}).
-Like the Optimizer persona, it relies on the \texttt{compute\_loss} tool to verify that the new topology is learnable and more expressive than the baseline.
+\textbf{B. The Architecture Persona (Tool: \texttt{compute\_loss})} This persona specializes in the neural topology of the model, parsing the architecture definition and proposing structural mutations.
+Unlike standard NAS, which selects from a fixed menu of layers, this persona can write novel code -- for example, replacing standard embedding lookups with a custom "Gated Path" mechanism or introducing layer normalization in specific sub-towers (discussed in Section~\ref{sec:loss_architecture_tasks}).
+Like the Optimizer persona, it relies on the \texttt{compute\_loss} tool to score the configuration, where lower scores indicate a topology that is more learnable and expressive than the baseline.

-\textbf{C. The Reward Persona (Tool: \texttt{run\_sql\_query})} This persona performs reward engineering by editing the logic that defines the ground-truth training label for the ranking model.
-Because modifying the reward fundamentally alters the optimization landscape itself, comparing $\mathcal{L}_{\text{proxy}}$ across different reward definitions is ill-defined.
+\textbf{C. The Reward Persona (Tool: \texttt{run\_sql\_query}, \texttt{compute\_eval})} This persona performs reward engineering by editing the logic that defines the training label for the ranking model.
+It utilizes a multi-step reasoning process to discover and validate new rewards.

+First, it performs open-ended and massive-scale data analyses using the \texttt{run\_sql\_query} tool, finding hypotheses and relationships in the user logs.
+An example finding is the hypothesis that "videos that are shared yield higher watch time", backed by data comparing the average watch time of videos that are shared vs not shared.

+Second, it generates configurations based on these findings (injected into the prompt via \texttt{\{SQL\_QUERY\_OUTPUT\}} in Figure \ref{fig:prompt_template}), and computes loss-independent proxy metrics for them.
+Because modifying the reward fundamentally alters the optimization landscape, comparing $\mathcal{L}_{\text{proxy}}$ across different reward definitions is ill-defined.
 A model trained on a "click-only" reward will naturally have a lower loss than one trained on a complex "click + satisfaction" reward, simply because the latter task is harder to learn.
 Therefore, this persona cannot use \texttt{compute\_loss}.
-Instead, it uses the \texttt{run\_sql\_query} tool to execute massive-scale data and correlation analyses.
-It validates hypotheses by confirming that the proposed reward signal correlates with desirable user behaviors (e.g., "long dwell time") in the training logs.
+Instead, it relies on the \texttt{compute\_eval} tool to calculate a proxy metric that is highly predictive of desirable user behavior using the evaluation data.
+An example is the long-watch correlation, which represents how well the model's prediction aligns with the actual occurrence of long watches, with a higher score indicating that the model is successfully prioritizing content that users find engaging enough to watch above a duration.
+More examples (e.g., correlation with retention and repeat consumption) can be found in \cite{surrogate_paper}.